ZeroCM/zcm/docs/FAQs.md

-### Why does my program freeze when i try to subscribe / unsubscribe from within a callback?
+### Why does my program freeze when I try to subscribe / unsubscribe from within a callback?

 Calling the subscribe / unsubscribe functions modifies the same internal data structures as the dispatch code reads during callbacks.
 Due to a lock, calling these functions from within a